 Niche reach, often overlooked |

-Pro Tip: These numbers shift with competition, seasonality, and how dialed-in your targeting and creative are.
-Great ads can lower your CPM — average ones won’t.
+Pro Tip: These numbers shift with competition, seasonality, and how dialled-in your targeting and creative are.
+Great ads can lower your CPM.
+Average ones won’t.

 What Is a Good Budget for Social Media Advertising?